 SEQUEST is a tandem mass spectrometry database search program originally developed in 1993 in the Yates lab at the University of Washington.
 It correlates tandem mass spectra of peptides against peptide sequences from a sequence database.

 There currently exists a few variants of SEQUEST.
 The primary version that most researchers will have acccess to is that which is supplied as part of the Proteome Discoverer (formerly BioWorks) software package by Thermo Fischer Scientific.
 That version includes enhancements such as a probability-based score as well as a custom interface that Thermo distributes.
 Sage-N Research has implemented a high throughput version of SEQUEST in their Sorcerer appliance; their version also contains many unique features specific to their tool.
-The Yates lab at Scripps has a version that was modified to support their ms2/sqt input and output formats.
+The Yates lab at Scripps has a version that was modified to support their ms2/sqt input and output formats which has subsequently been superceded by the Java based ProLuCID.
 And the University of Washington proteomics community currently uses a version of the tool that we have applied our own enhancements to including E-value statistics, threading, and linking to Mike Hoopmann's MSToolkit for direct support for multiple input formats such as compressed ms2 and mzXML.
 The core algorithms in SEQUEST have also been reimplemented in the Crux program from the Noble lab.

 SEQUEST® is a registered trademark of the University of Washington.